 Volvo LIGHTS (Low Impact Green Heavy Transport Solutions) is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities.

 To learn more about the Volvo LIGHTS project, visit www.lightsproject.com.

-NFI is a fully integrated North American supply chain solutions provider headquartered in Camden, N.J.
-Privately held by the Brown family since its inception in 1932, NFI generates more than $2.6 billion in annual revenue and employs over 14,500 associates.
-NFI owns facilities globally and operates more than 50 million square feet of warehouse and distribution space.
-Its dedicated fleet consists of over 4,500 tractors and 12,500 trailers operated by 3,900 company drivers and leveraging partnerships with 500 owner operators.
-NFI has a significant drayage presence at nearly every major U.S. port, leveraging the services of an additional 1,500 owner operators.
-The company’s business lines include dedicated transportation, distribution, brokerage, transportation management, port drayage, intermodal, global logistics, and real estate.
+NFI is a fully-integrated North American supply chain solutions provider headquartered in Camden, N.J.
+Privately held by the Brown family since 1932, the company generates more than $3.8 billion in annual revenue and employs over 16,000 associates.
+NFI owns and operates more than 65 million square feet of warehouse space alongside a dedicated fleet of 5,170 tractors and 13,275 trailers.
+By 2023, NFI will operate the first 100% zero-emission drayage fleet, leading the transition to zero-emission goods movement in the United States.
+NFI’s relentless innovation and unparalleled service deliver logistics solutions that transform the way business gets done.
+The company’s business lines include dedicated transportation, warehousing and distribution, ecommerce fulfillment, brokerage, transportation management, port drayage, intermodal, global logistics, and industrial real estate.
 For more information about NFI, visit www.nfiindustries.com or call 1-877-NFI-3777.